Bran170/BrickBreaker/README.md

 # BrickBreaker
-a working version of the classic arcade game BrickBreaker, written in java
+This is a java version of the classic arcade game BrickBreaker.
+It implements Java Swing to create the GUI.